 KH-10/MOL (model) [Smithsonian]

-The crew was to launched and to return in a Gemini-B capsule, which was launched attached to the MOL.
+The crew was to be launched and to return in a Gemini-B capsule, which was launched attached to the MOL.

 MOL would support up to 40 days of military reconnaissance using the large optics KH-10 Dorian imaging system and SIGINT payloads.
 For later missions, also a side-looking radar payload was planned.